After a two-year absence I drove over Terrigal headland in anticipation of our reunion.

 How lucky to have spent my childhood in this golden land of sand, sun, safety and shore.

-I imagined the awe and expressions of disbelief from families who had taken me in around Latin America and the Balkans were they to have been in my company.
+I imagined the awe and expressions of disbelief from those who had taken me in around Latin America and the Balkans were they to have been peeping over my shoulder.

-Families who do not have a lot, but whom would give you their last crust of bread.
+Families who do not have a lot, but would give their last crust of bread.

 Families rich in culture, togetherness and soul.